I want to be upfront with you…

 3. Have you used condoms?

-You absolutely need to know the answer to this if you suspect or know your partner has had sex, be that with a sex worker or anyone else (see also my article on sex or porn addiction symptoms).
+You absolutely need to know the answer to this if you suspect or know your partner has been physical with anyone at all (see also my article on addiction to adult material).

 4. Has anything else been posted online?